raspberrypilearning/fruit-salad/en/step_2.md

 The **Ingredient** sprite moves from the menu to the mouse pointer, creates a stamp and then moves back to the menu.
 This happens quickly so you don't see it move!

 You won't be able to create a stamp by clicking on the menu as the menu stops you doing this.
-The 'add' message only gets broadcast if you click on the Stage.
+The `add`{:class="block3events"} message only gets broadcast if you click on the Stage.

 If you add a piece of fruit so that it overlaps the Stage then the stamp will automatically go behind the menu.